 One of the great benefits adult learners enjoy at the University of Arizona Global Campus is the ability to apply a lifetime of professional experience to the classroom, adding valuable perspective and wisdom to daily discussions.
 However, if you are an adult learner returning to school to earn a bachelor’s degree you shouldn’t have to re-learn something you already know.

-That’s why Global Campus designed the Experiential Learning Credit (ELC) Workshop.
+That’s why UAGC designed the Experiential Learning Credit (ELC) Workshop.